-- TNG: "Evolution" - Gamma radiation bursts were used to eradicate the nanites that had infected the ship's computer core.
+- TNG: "Evolution" - Gamma radiation bursts are used to eradicate the nanites that had infected the ship's computer core.
 Would this also not effect the crew too?

-- DS9: "Meridian" - Modulated gamma bursts were detected in Meridian's sun by the Defiant, prior to the planet's shift into a corporeal state.
+- DS9: "Meridian" - Modulated gamma bursts are detected in Meridian's sun by the Defiant, prior to the planet's shift into a corporeal state.

 - VOY: "Warlord" - Damage to the ship's warp core can sometimes cause it to leak gamma radiation.

 Submitted by Rebecca